sunilswain/Malix/README.md

-# MalixMail
+# Malix
 API for generating disposable emails(technically it's an API wrapper for api.mail.tm).

-# Why MalixMail?
-Well don't bother to use this tool if you've got some premium mail services(testmail, tempmail.org) to do the work for you. it's for those who do not have access to those premium mail services and wondering how to create mass number of emails. goodluck!

-You can find the documentation of this project - [here.](https://malixmail.readthedocs.io/en/latest/)
+You can find the documentation of this project - [here.](https://malix.readthedocs.io/en/latest/)
 # From author
 If you face any issue while using MailxMail lemme know by creating an issue.